 With surge the Max value is generally smaller than the Min value in the Tuning Center, to give the effect of a snappy gear changes: http://www.xsimulator.net/community/faq/snappy-gear-change-motion.121/

-Disable surge but leave the Axis Allocation % in place so you can easily re-enable it.
+Temporarily disable surge by setting is allocation to - (which effectively means none), that leaves the Axis Allocation % in place so you can easily re-enable it.

 Do Sway next and follow the same procedure, then do heave the same way.
 Heave can in many cases be far less of an Axis allocation than 20%, while sway may be significantly more for best results.
-However, avoid allocating too my Axis % total: http://www.xsimulator.net/community/faq/axis-assignment-percentage-totals.120/
+However, avoid allocating too much Axis % in total: http://www.xsimulator.net/community/faq/axis-assignment-percentage-totals.120/

-Once you have surge, sway and heave sorted then you can try adding roll and pitch last, as they are far less important.
+Once you have surge, sway and heave sorted then you can then try adding roll and pitch.

 Once you are satisfied with each you can re-enable them all and SimTools will mix the results.
 You may need to do some minor manual tweaking in the Tuning Center with all enabled.